Implementing Lean Strategies to Reduce Waste and Cut Costs

 - Seek Perfection

-By adhering to these principles, organizations can streamline processes, improve quality, and reduce costs.
+By following these principles, your business can streamline operations, improve quality, and reduce overhead costs.

 Identifying and Eliminating Waste